orthecreedence/wookie-doc/views/docs/routes.md

 `Host: ...` header.
 This is a string in the format "host.com" or "host.com:8080".
 If a port is not specified, the route will match on *any* port provided the host matches.

+The `:priority` keyword (default 0) lets us prioritize the order in which this route is considered when matching it to an incoming request.
+Routes with higher priority are considered first.

 `bind-request` and `bind-response` are the variables we want to be available to the route body that hold our respective [request](/docs/request-handling#request)